 Undergraduate Certificate in Nutrition

-The Undergraduate Certificate in Nutrition prepares students to sort nutrition fact from nutrition fiction and nutrition mythology.
-Graduates of the Undergraduate Certificate in Nutrition will be able to make well-informed nutrition choices for themselves, their families, their clients and patients.
+The Undergraduate Certificate in Nutrition prepares students to understand and sort nutrition fact from nutrition fiction.
+Upon completion of the Certificate in Nutrition students will be able to make well-informed nutrition choices for themselves, their families, their clients, and patients.

 Length of program

 The Undergraduate Nutrition Certificate requires twelve (12) credit hours.
 All courses are offered online in fall and spring semesters.
 A minimum grade of C (not C-) must be earned in each course to successfully complete the Undergraduate Certificate in Nutrition.